Pattern-Projects/Card-Order-Probability/README.md

 | 1423 | *2413* | 3412   | 4312 |
 | 1423 | 2431   | 3421   | 4321 |

-Two permutations exist where no neghbours coincide:
+Two permutations exist where no neighbours coincide:
 - 2413
 - 3142